NHSBT names its regular donor with the rarest blood type

 It is quick and easy to book an appointment to give blood.
 Call 0300 123 23 23 or visit blood.co.uk

 NHS Blood and Transplant needs to collect 1.4 million units of blood each year to meet the needs of patients across England.

 There are four main blood groups – O, A, B and AB.
 O negative (the universal blood group) and B negative are particularly vulnerable to shortfalls.
 So, we want people with those blood groups to donate as regularly as they can.

 The overall demand for blood is falling by 3-4% per year due to improvements in clinical practice and our work with hospitals to ensure blood is used appropriately for patients.

 We need 135,000 new blood donors each year to replace those who stop donating and to ensure we have the right mix of blood groups to match patient needs in the future

-We urgently need more black donors as they are more likely to have the blood type needed to treat the increasing number of patients suffering from sickle cell disease.
+We urgently need more Black heritage blood donors as they are more likely to have the blood type needed to treat the increasing number of people living with sickle cell.